felix-zenk/onboardapis/docs/installation.rst

 Installation
 ============

-The package is available on PyPI.
+The package is available on `PyPI <https://pypi.org/project/onboardapis>`_.
 You can install it with:

 .. code-block:: bash